 For information on the ports that each service uses, see Ports.

-- Optionally, on the lines containing an interface, specify the network that the service should use.
-Valid values are ‘internal’ and ‘external’.
+(Optional) On the lines containing an interface, specify the network that the service should use.
+Valid values are internal and external.

-Here are some examples of how you can start the script:
+The following are some examples of how you can start the script.

 Example 1: Run the script in the foreground